JULY

 On hot days damping down the greenhouse floor helps reduce the temperature and increases humidity, encouraging plant growth and mitigating against red spider mite that prefers it hot & dry and is otherwise very difficult to control.

-not do it immediately after flowering last month; done every 3 - 5 years, it really does improve flowering.
+Dividing every 3 – 5 years really does improve flowering.

 For varieties that flower only once, the spent blooms can be left to develop into hips.

-Plants with a carpet-like growth habit, e.g. some alpines, can become patchy, with central areas dying off.
+Plants with a carpet-like growth habit, such as some alpines, can become patchy, with central areas dying off.

 These patches can be in-filled with gritty compost, to encourage re-growth.